cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Viewing Reviews

-* As a logged in _or_ logged out user, I want to be able to view a specific car and all the reviews belong to this car.
+* As a logged-in _or_ logged-out user, I want to be able to view a specific car and all the reviews belong to this car.
   * When I'm on the `/cars/:id` page:
     * I can view the content of the car as well as the associated reviews.
     * I can also view the price and description of the car.